RSE-Sheffield/old_team_site_nikola/site/posts/willfurnass_intro.rst

    :alt: Will Furnass

 The Research Software Engineering team at the University of Sheffield has gained a new member!
-I joined at the start of the month and will primarily be working on OpenDreamKit_ which is a `Horizon 2020`_
+I joined at the start of January and will primarily be working on OpenDreamKit_ which is a `Horizon 2020`_
 European `Research Infrastructure`_ project